The functions we perform to deliver our purpose are:

 Throughout 2018–19 the Lessons Management Framework was further developed with an enhanced observation register launched for the 2019 federal election.
 Throughout the 2019 election, the register generated real-time trending data based on staff election activity observations.
 This allowed the AEC to respond to emerging trends during and after the election.
 These observations, along with other data collected, will inform the lessons and priorities to be implemented in the next electoral cycle.
 This allows the AEC to further define and shape future organisational capability and to continue modernising the model for delivering elections.

 Polling place data analytics

-The AEC worked with Deakin University to develop a computer based model of polling places to analyse the effect of different staffing levels on various polling place sizes.
-This data-analysis and adjustment to election planning parameters has the potential to reduce queues, better manage ballot paper stocks and improve the working hours of polling officials.
-Learnings from this work will be implemented at the next federal election.
+The AEC’s work with Deakin University to develop a computer-based model of polling places was implemented at the 2018–19 by-elections.
+This allowed the AEC to analyse the effect of different staffing levels on various polling place sizes.
+Adjustments could then be made to reduce queues, better manage ballot paper stocks and improve the working hours of polling officials.
+This information was used to inform 2019 election planning.

 A strong technology platform is vital to the AEC’s ability to quickly scale-up to deliver an election.
-During 2017–18 the AEC commenced work on a business case to modernise the main election and enrolment systems (see performance statement).
-In addition, the AEC began implementing changes to:
+In preparation for the 2019 federal election, the AEC implemented changes or enhancements to:

-- mobile end-user services for a temporary election event network
+- mobile end-user services for the temporary election event network

 - server, network and backup capability